Alexponomarev7/plotter/README.md

 XYplotter.
 ===============================

-Drawing graphic images on paper
+Drawing graphic images on paper.

 Can be used as typographic builder or Bezier's curves builder.